A Chern-Calabi flow on Hermitian manifolds: Proof of the main theorem

 The proof follows in almost exactly the same manner as in Chen-Cheng \cite{cc18} using what has already been proven in the non-K\"ahler setting in \cite{shen19}.
 We include a proof here to show how we account for the torsion terms that result from handling the derivative terms of $\R_\varphi$ in the $L^\infty$ estimate that are no longer assumed to vanish.
 We consider the coupled second order equations

-For the $C^0$, $C^1$ and $L^p$ estimates, lifting the assumption that $\R_\varphi=const.$ and noting the fact that there is never an instance where we need to differentiate $\R_\varphi$, the estimates work out exactly the same way as in \cite{shen19} where the new bounds will additionally depend on $||{\R_\varphi}||_0$.
+For the $C^0$, $C^1$ and $L^p$ estimates, lifting the assumption that $\R_\varphi=const.$ and noting the fact that there is never an instance where we need to differentiate $\R_\varphi$, the estimates work out exactly the same way as in \cite{shen19} where the new bounds will additionally depend on $\|{\R_\varphi}\|_{C^0}$.
 It is only in the proof of the $L^\infty$ estimate that we need to differentiate ${\R_\varphi}$ and here is where the proof will somewhat differ from the constant Chern scalar curvature case (see Section 4 of \cite{shen19}).
 Specifically, the term of the derivative of $\Delta_\varphi F$ arising from the computation of $\Delta_\varphi|\partial F|^2_{\omega_\varphi}$ must be handled using integration by parts, and the torsion integral arising from this integration by parts will need to be controlled. \begin{lemma} Let $(\varphi, F)$ be a smooth solution to \eqref{coupled_eqns}.
-Then there exists a constant $C$ depending only on $(X,\omega), ||{\R_\varphi}||_0$ and $\emph{Mab}_\omega(\omega_\varphi)$, such that
+Then there exists a constant $C$ depending only on $(X,\omega), \|{\R_\varphi}\|_{C^0}$ and $\emph{Mab}_\omega(\omega_\varphi)$, such that

-\end{lemma} For the purposes of simplifying notation, let $\tilde{\nabla}$, $\tilde{R}$ and $\tilde{T}$ denote, respectively, the Chern connection, curvature tensor and torsion with respect to $\tilde{g}$, the associate metric to $\omega_\varphi$.
+\end{lemma} \begin{proof} For the purposes of simplifying notation, let $\tilde{\nabla}$, $\tilde{R}$ and $\tilde{T}$ denote, respectively, the Chern connection, curvature tensor and torsion with respect to $\tilde{g}$, the associated metric to $\omega_\varphi$.
 Commuting derivatives using the identities in \eqref{a_comm_formula} and \eqref{f_comm_formula}, we have the following:

 We now commute indices of the curvature tensor as in \ref{curv} and trace to get that

 For a general real-valued function $A(F)$,

 where $F_{\bar{\ell}\bar{j}}$ denotes $\tilde{\nabla}_{\bar{j}}\tilde{\nabla}_{\bar{\ell}}F$.
 Substituting \eqref{laplacian_of_grad_norm} for the first term in the above equation and using the completed square: